-If you want to better understand your lineage, the best solution is to have a bunch of good questions to ask your grandparents.
+If you want to better understand your lineage, the best solution is to have a number of good questions to ask your grandparents.
 They are an ideal source of information.
 However, how would you go about it?
 The way you approach them also matters a lot as it would determine if you will get sufficient information or not.
 However, worry not as we have a list of good questions that would prove effective.
-These questions to ask are random and fun and hence they would make your grandmother or grandfather feel at ease.
-Have fun and make sure to contribute to the topic by leaving a question on the comment section below!
+These questions to ask are random and fun and hence would make your grandmother or grandfather feel at ease.
+Have fun and don’t forget to contribute to the topic by leaving a question on the comment section below!

 - What place did you like going to relax?

 Relaxing and places of leisure were not such a thing in the past.
 People believed in working and relaxing was a thing for the lazy born.
 Though for young grandparents it may not be the case because their time is different.

 - What important world event do you still remember?